beaconny-net/interface-research-lab/README.md

 <a href="mailto:derek@derekenos.com">derek@derekenos.com</a>
 </p>

 Derek is a software engineer, maker, and humanist who believes in the potential of technology as a force for good.
-He's built many hardware and software systems over the years, including elements of the Rock Band 2 & 3 video game controllers, and is excited to put his skills and experience to work for the Beacon community.
+He currently works as a Senior Software Engineer at the [Internet Archive](https://archive.org/about/) and has built many hardware and software systems over the years, including elements of the Rock Band 2 & 3 video game controllers, and is excited to put his skills and experience to work for the Beacon community.
 If you see him on the street, say hi!